 Dennis G. Heiner, 61, was appointed as a director of the Company in January 1997.
-Mr. Heiner has served as President and Chief Executive Officer of Werner Co., a leading manufacturer of climbing products and aluminum extrusions, since 1999.
+Mr. Heiner served as President and Chief Executive Officer of Werner Co., a leading manufacturer of climbing products and aluminum extrusions, from 1999 until his retirement in October 2004.
 Prior to joining Werner, he was employed by Black & Decker Corporation from 1985 to 1999 where he served as Executive Vice President and President of the Security Hardware Group, a world leader in residential door hardware.